 Can you check if the water is hard using a detergent?

 That is not possible because of the formation of lather when detergent is mixed with water.

 Why is beating or agitation necessary in order to get clean clothes?

 Clothes need to be beaten or agitated so that the soap micelles can trap the oil, grease or any other impurities that have to be removed.
 When they are being beaten or agitated, the particles are removed from the clothes’ surfaces and go into the water, thus cleaning the clothes.

 There are so many impurities and dirt mixed in water, and most of all those dirt do not dissolve in the water.
-Soap molecules is a combination of salts such as sodium or potassium.
-The molecules are of long chain of carboxylic acids.
-So, when the carbon chain has dissolved in oil and ionic end has dissolved in the water, the soap starts cleansing and trapping the dirt.
-When this happens, the soap molecules forms structures that are called as micelles.
+Soap molecules are a combination of salts such as sodium or potassium.
+The molecules are of a long chain of carboxylic acids.
+So, when the carbon chain has dissolved in oil and the ionic end has dissolved in the water, the soap starts cleansing and trapping the dirt.
+When this happens, the soap molecules form structures that are called micelles.
 One end of the micelle is used for capturing the oil droplets and then the other end being the ionic faces.
 This will then form an emulsion in water and help in dissolving the dirt or impurities when the clothes are washed.

 The soap molecules have different properties at different ends.
 The first end being the hydrophilic end which dissolves in the water and is attracted towards the water and the second one being the hydrophobic end which is dissolved in the hydrocarbons and is repulsive to water.
-The hydrophobic tail aligns itself along the surface of water because it is not soluble in the water.
+The hydrophobic tail aligns itself along the surface of the water because it is not soluble in the water.